The extremal position of a branching random walk on the general linear group

-In order to formulate the asymptotic properties of the maximal positions $M_n^x(A)$ and $M_n^x$, we introduce the following boundary condition, where $\log_+ t = \max\{ \log t, 0\}$ for $t >0$. \begin{conditionA} There exists a constant $\alpha \in (I_{\mu}^{+})^{\circ}$ with $\alpha >0$ such that $\mathfrak m (\alpha) = 1$ and $\mathfrak m '(\alpha) = 0$.
-In addition, \end{conditionA} The boundary condition \ref{Condi_ms} guarantees that under some changed measure the behaviour of our branching random walk is similar to that of a left product of random matrices whose Lyapunov exponent is $0$.
+The boundary condition \ref{Condi_ms} guarantees that, under some changed measure, the behaviour of our branching random walk is similar to that of a left product of random matrices whose Lyapunov exponent is $0$.
 The corresponding change of measure and a many-to-one formula will be introduced in Section \ref{sec-LLN}.

-To study the asymptotic properties of the minimal positions $m_n^x(A)$ and $m_n^x$, we need a similar boundary condition.
+In the one-dimensional case, the study of the minimal position of a branching random walk is equivalent to studying the maximal position of the same walk with negative increments.
+This simple relation is not true in our matrix-valued setting, where the maximal position is related to $\| G_u \|$, while the minimal position relates to $\| G_u^{-1} \|$.
+Hence, to study the second-order asymptotic terms of the minimal positions $m_n^x(A)$ and $m_n^x$, we need a separate boundary condition.

 \begin{conditionA} There exists a constant $-\beta \in (I_{\mu}^{-})^{\circ}$ with $\beta >0$ such that $\mathfrak m (-\beta) = 1$ and $\mathfrak m'(-\beta) = 0$.
 In addition,

 \end{conditionA}